portworx/px-docs/cloud/gcp/gke.md

 ### Generate the spec

-{% include k8s-spec-generate.md asg-addendum="
-We will supply the template(s) explained in previous section, when we create the Portworx spec.
+{% include k8s-spec-generate.md  asg-addendum="We will supply the template(s) explained in previous section, when we create the Portworx spec." skip12="true" skip13="true" %}
-"%}

 ### Applying the spec